-During a major emergency, when the CERT is activated, there will be a variety of jobs to be done.
-Safety of yourself and family is first, then the surrounding homes in your neighborhood and perhaps elsewhere in the City depending on needs and emergency workers available.
-Emergency Fire or Police personnel may be unable to respond to your neighborhood due to overwhelming calls for assistance for up to 72 hours.
-CERT members will assist their neighbors and community doing first aid, searching damaged buildings, hazard controls and routine things like “keeping folks away from downed utility lines” until help from the utility arrives.
+During a disaster or catastrophic event, CERT will be needed to support the community.
+Safety should be prioritized of self, family, immediate neighborhood, and then the larger community.
+Depending on circumstances, Fire and Police department teams may be unable to immediately respond to your neighborhood due to overwhelming calls for assistance for up to 72 hours.
+CERT will then be needed to assist their neighbors and community doing first aid, searching damaged buildings, hazard controls and routine things like “keeping folks away from downed utility lines” until help from the utility arrives.

 How do I contact the Manhattan Beach CERT Association?

 Manhattan Beach, CA 90266